Master of Science in Biomedical Sciences

 Academic Standards, Guidelines, and Requirements

 Required attendance activities are denoted on the student calendar.
 Other activities are attendance encouraged.
 Please see the ATSU Policies section of this catalog for the University policy on student absences.
 In addition to the University policy, ATSU-KCOM offers 3 personal days annually for students.
-All absences and personal days require prior approval by the office of Academic Affairs.
+All absences and personal days require prior approval by the Associate Dean for Academic Affairs.
 Appropriate request forms are available via the KCOM Student Manual.

 Students are allowed up to 3 personal days per academic year where scheduled required activities may be made up (if the exercise is reproducible).
 Personal day requests must be submitted to the office of the Associate Dean for Academic Affairs via the KCOM absence request form.
 Each student is responsible for their own academic progress.